What Is Labiaplasty?

 Other components of the vulva include the vaginal opening, urethral opening, and clitoral hood, however, these are not usually a target of genital plastic surgery.

-Before reading any further, you should know this: there’s no “normal” when it comes to the shape of your vaginal.
+Before reading any further, you should know this: there’s no “normal” when it comes to the shape of your vagina.

-So, as long as you are happy with the way your vulva looks, surgery is not needed.
 Dr Maryam makes sure all of her labiaplasty patients do it for the right reasons only.
-You should only get a labiaplasty if:
+You should only consider labiaplasty if:

 - You’re unhappy with your genital appearance and want to change it (cosmetic reasons)

-- Your large labia are getting in the way during sexual activity, causing pain or injury
+- Your labia is getting in the way during sexual activity, causing pain or injury

 - You’ve had a genital injury during birth or due to an accident